 Develop skills in both traditional and modern biological disciplines, including the tools of bioinformatics and biotechnology essential for research.
 You’ll study all kingdoms and gain knowledge relevant to genetics, microbiology, animal and plant physiology, biotechnology, ecology, as well as the medical, agricultural, and veterinary sciences.
 You can also take courses in chemistry and physiology to gain added skills of value to your future employers.

-Our Manawatu campus puts you in the best location as a biochemistry student.
-We have strong connections with research and development agencies including Fonterra, Lazra, AgResearch, Plant and Food Research.
-We also have guest lecturers from these institutes, giving you the opportunity to learn from, and engage with, leading industry professionals.
+We have world-leading scientists working in this area and strong connections with research and development agencies.
+We also have regular guest lecturers from industry and institutes, giving you the opportunity to learn from, and engage with, leading industry professionals.

 Biochemistry overlaps with or underpins other disciplines including cell biology, exercise and sport science, genetics, immunology, microbiology, nutrition, pharmacology and physiology.
 This means that when you study biochemistry you will also gain knowledge relevant to genetics, microbiology, animal and plant physiology, biotechnology, ecology, as well as the medical, agricultural, and veterinary sciences.
 Biochemistry can help us to understand adaptation to environmental change and is central to tackling human and animal diseases.